Emilie and the Hollow World

 While running away from home for reasons that are eminently defensible, Emilie's plans to stow away on the steamship Merry Bell and reach her cousin in the big city go awry, landing her on the wrong ship and at the beginning of a fantastic adventure.
 Taken under the protection of Lady Marlende, Emilie learns that the crew hopes to use the aether currents and an experimental engine, and with the assistance of Lord Engal, journey to the interior of the planet in search of Marlende's missing father.
 With the ship damaged on arrival, they attempt to traverse the strange lands on their quest.
 But when evidence points to sabotage and they encounter the treacherous Lord Ivers, along with the strange races of the sea-lands, Emilie has to make some challenging decisions and take daring action if they are ever to reach the surface world again.

-eBook: Barnes and Noble NookBook, Kindle US, Kobo, Kindle UK, Kindle Germany, Kindle France, Kindle Spain, Kindle Italy, and DRM-free at The Robot Trading Company
+eBook: Barnes and Noble NookBook, iTunes, Kindle US, Kobo, Kindle UK, Kindle Germany, Kindle France, Kindle Spain, Kindle Italy.

 Creeping along the docks in the dark, looking for the steamship Merry Bell, Emilie was starting to wonder if it might be better to just walk to Silk Harbor.
 So far, her great escape from Uncle Yeric's tyranny hadn't been great, or much of an escape.
 It's going to be embarrassing if I don't get further than this, she thought, exasperated at herself.